We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 This is the hard part.
 Are you 100% sure that this specific guest stole the items or caused the damage?

 But most of the time, you are not there.
-And honestly, damages may have been hidden well and gone unnoticed for a couple of turns.
+And honestly, the damage may have been hidden and gone unnoticed for a couple of turns.
 It is very helpful if the cleaners can take a series of photos after they finish each turn.
 This ensures you know how things were prior to check-in.
 Otherwise, it’s their word against your guests, and while I love my cleaners, I would not be 100% confident that we could pin something on a specific guest.

 Reaching Out To Your Guest For Reimbursement